awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.md

 There are two Amazon Elastic Compute Cloud \(EC2\) platforms that host Amazon RDS DB instances, *EC2\-VPC* and *EC2\-Classic*\.
 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources, such as Amazon RDS DB instances, into a virtual private cloud \(VPC\)\.

-When you use an Amazon VPC, you have control over your virtual networking environment: you can select your own IP address range, create subnets, and configure routing and access control lists\.
+When you use an Amazon VPC, you have control over your virtual networking environment: you can choose your own IP address range, create subnets, and configure routing and access control lists\.
 The basic functionality of Amazon RDS is the same whether your DB instance is running in an Amazon VPC or not: Amazon RDS manages backups, software patching, automatic failure detection, and recovery\.
 There is no additional cost to run your DB instance in an Amazon VPC\.

 ![\[VPC platform\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/GS-VPC network.png)